Magician (fantasy): Limits on magic

-Historically, many self-proclaimed magicians have required rare and precious materials, such as crystal balls, rare herbs (often picked by prescribed rituals), and elements such as mercury.
-This is less common in fantasy.
-Many magicians require no materials at all; those that do may require only simple and easily obtained materials.
-Role-playing games are more likely to require such materials for at least some spells to prevent characters from casting them too easily.
+Magic may require rare and precious materials, such as rare herbs or flowers (often selected by prescribed rituals), minerals or metals such as mercury, parts of creatures such as the eye of a newt, or even fantastic ingredients like the cool of a soft breeze on a summer's day.
+Even if the magician lacks scruples, obtaining the materials in question may be difficult.
+This can vary by fantasy work.
+Many magicians require no materials at all; or those that do may require only simple and easily obtained materials.
+Role-playing games are more likely to require such materials for at least some spells for game balance reasons.